 Becky Hammon, Basketball (2014) – Becky Hammon was named the first full-time female assistant coach in NBA history in 2014, joining the San Antonio Spurs coaching staff.
 A former WNBA star for 16 years, Hammon expressed a desire to pursue coaching after her playing career, and had frequented Spurs practices, coaches’ meetings and games during her year-long rehabilitation after tearing her ACL in 2013.
 She began making contributions to the staff immediately.
 San Antonio head coach Gregg Popovich appointed her as the team’s Summer League head coach, making her the first female head coach of a Summer League team.
 Under Hammon’s leadership, the team won the 2015 Las Vegas Summer League title.

 U.S. Women’s National Team, Soccer (2015) – The United States women’s national soccer team is responsible for America’s increased interest in soccer.
 The team won the 2015 FIFA World Cup, avenging a second-place finish in 2011.
 The nation was enamored with the squad led by Carli Lloyd, Megan Rapinoe, Alex Morgan and Abby Wambach.
 The World Cup final set a new record as the most-watched soccer game in American history with 26.7 million viewers tuning in.
 And the viewers were treated to a fantastic display of dominance in the U.S.’s 5-2 win over Japan – a rout that featured a quartet of American goals in the first 16 minutes, led by Lloyd’s hat-trick.
-On July 11, the women celebrated the World Cup win with a ticker-tape parade in New York City, the first team of female athletes to be honored with a ticker-tape parade in the Canyon of Heroes in Manhattan.
+On July 11, the women celebrated the World Cup win with a ticker-tape parade in New York City, the first team of female athletes to be honoured with a ticker-tape parade in the Canyon of Heroes in Manhattan.
 It was a storybook ending for Wambach, who retired from the team after 15 years of international competition.

 Jen Welter, Football (2015) – Jen Welter became the NFL’s first female coach in 2015 when the Arizona Cardinals named her a coaching intern for duration of training camp and the preseason.
 A college rugby player who holds a Master’s degree in sports psychology and a PhD in psychology, Welter also played running back for the Indoor Football League’s Texas Revolution in 2014, making her the second female player for a position other than kicker or placekick-holder on a men’s professional football team, and the first at running back.
 She later became the Revolution’s linebackers and special teams coach.
 Welter’s internship with the Cardinals ended after the team’s third preseason game on Aug.
 30, 2015.